Facebook Tracking Pixel

 Why is web accessibility important for Charities?

 Charities exist to support and serve people in need.
 These missions often lead them to target and serve disabled populations more directly than for-profit businesses.
-But what happens when the very people you’re trying to serve cannot access your services due to website inaccessibility?
+This means that website accessibility should be a priority for ethical and practical reasons.

 Accessibility legislation for Charities